ReginaSherman/ga-project-2/presentations.md

 It can be hard to take those first steps into the world of creating content, and this is a great way to ease into it.

-## Project 2 Gallery

-When your deliverable is ready, submit (or update) your link on the Project 2 [Gallery](https://git.generalassemb.ly/seir-622/project2-gallery/issues) with the links to your deployed application, your GH repo, and your video and/or article.

-Later today, we will reconvene as a class and give everyone time to do a Gallery Walk and tour all the amazing Project 2 Applications and deliverables created by our classmates.
-Check out and get inspired by your classmates' work.
-You can leave emojis and comments on issues, like on this [sample issue](https://git.generalassemb.ly/seir-622/project2-gallery/issues/1).
-Spread the love! 😎

 ## Deliverable Instructions

 <details>